IsmetOzzer/Neuroimaging/2-nifti.md

 <img src="NIfTI/nifti_insertimage_3.png" style="width:50.0%" />

-Ym(V): intensity of the image V is the particulat voxel of interest m is the contrast
+Ym(V): intensity of the image
+V: the particular voxel of interest
+m: the contrast

 An MRI sequence and an MRI contrast refer to the same thing.